Terebo/discord-CodeCopier/README.md

 make sure to have nodejs installed.

-`npm install` to create the massive blackhole on your harddrive.
+`npm install` to create the massive blackhole on your harddrive. make sure to install https://www.npmjs.com/package/discord-rich-presence and all of it's dependencies.
 `node index.js` to run this. make sure to run this on the same machine where your discord is running.